Version select#

 Separate branches (recommended for large projects)

 Each version lives on its own branch (docs/1.0, docs/2.0, etc.).
-Built docs deploy to version-specific directories on your hosting.
+Built documentation deploys to version-specific directories on your hosting.

 root/